sefunmi4/qpp-gcc/docs/data-structures/quantum_containers.md

 simulates the legacy behaviour—constructors accept integers and translate them into the ±1 orientations described below—but you can inject your own backend to route allocation and preparation into an actual simulator or piece of hardware.
+The lifecycle is explicit: constructing a `qint` allocates four qubits (`x`, `y`, `z`, and `t`), preparation functions load orientations or amplitude schedules, and measurement helpers collapse the state while returning the statistics required by downstream code.

 | Axis | Legacy negative (`-1`) meaning | Legacy positive (`+1`) meaning |
 | ---- | ------------------------------ | ------------------------------ |